 1. Switch to a Premium Food

 If people are what they eat, then the same can be said of man’s best friend.
 Dogs have specific nutritional requirements that filler-laden cheap kibble isn’t really designed to meet.
 Instead of buying whatever is on sale to feed your K9 companion, switch them to a premium grade dog food like Dr Marty pets products and stay consistent with feeding choices.
-That means giving them the same brand and formulation every time.
+That means giving them the same brand and formulation until you come up with a nutritional plan that works for your dogs breed, stage of life and yes even perhaps weight (loss/gain) goals.
 What you’ll notice after a few weeks is healthier skin and coat, easier digestion — which means easier cleanup for you — and improved energy levels.
-Be sure to join a breed specific group (or start one of your own) to compare notes on what other dog parents are saying so you optimize going through foods.
+Be sure to join a breed specific group (or start one of your own) on-line such as on yahoo, facebook or clubhouse to compare notes on what other dog parents are saying so you optimize going through foods.

 2. Give Them a Chance to Exercise Daily

 While your pup may enjoy sleeping on the couch all day, he really needs some active playtime to help maintain his health.
 Try to take your dog for at least two walks every day, for a total of about 30 minutes.
 It isn’t always fun, especially in bad weather, but it is part of the responsibility of having a dog.
 In reality, you’ll probably benefit from that daily walk as much as your dog, so grab a leash and get moving.